LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 .. admonition:: Question

-   **True/False:** Every persistent class will automatically have a MySQL table created to use to store it's data.
+   **True/False:** Every persistent class will automatically have a MySQL table created to use to store its data.

 .. ans: False - we have to use a migration to create the table